sand-ki/rodent-motion-detector/README.md

 You can start the applaiction by executing the following command:

 ```
-python main.py
+python main.py --ip:[your ip address] -- port [port number from (1024 to 65535)]
 ```

 Further parameters to define in command line:
-* --ip: IP address of the device used for flask server
+* --ip: IP address of the device used for flask server (ipconfig in command line)
 * --port: port number
 * --frame-count: number of frames of the background
 * --records: output directory where the recorded videos are saved